Cameron Stockdale, Ed.D.

 Naomi McCormick, M.A., PSY.

-Director of Program Delivery
+Director of Program Delivery and Research

 Naomi recently served as the Research Program and Lab Manager for Dr. William C Miller.
 She was also the Mobility Team Coordinator on the Canadian Disability Participation Project, a Pan-Canadian alliance of university, public, and private sectors to enhance social and economic participation of Canadians with disabilities.